 The findings are shown in Figure 27.
 Pupils who reported not ever being victimised had the highest scores and those frequently victimised the lowest scores.
+Showing poorer school experiences for those being victimised.

 Figure 27 School experience in relation to victimisation